project-forth-works/project-forth-works/Communication-Protocols/I2C/readme.md

 80 constant SDA         \ I2C data line
 SCL SDA or constant IO  \ I2C bus lines

+\ Note that this setup is valid for an MSP430 with external pull-up resistors attached!
+\ On hardware which is able to use an open collector (or open source) with pull-up resistor
+\ resistor, you should initialise this mode!
 : I2C-SETUP ( -- )
-  io p1ren *bic         \ Activate resistors
+  io p1ren *bic         \ Deactivate pull-up/pull-down resistors
-  io p1dir *bis         \ SDA & ACL are inputs
+  io p1dir *bis         \ SDA & SCL are outputs
-  io p1out *bis         \ With pullup
-  io p1sel *bic         \ Guarantee normal i/o
+  io p1out *bis         \ Which start high io p1sel *bic         \ Guarantee normal i/o on MSP430
   io p1sel2 *bic ;

 : WAIT      ( -- )      \ Delay of 5 µsec. must be trimmed!